Oichkatzelesfrettschen/lites/README.md

 ```

 The optional `setup.sh` script installs a wide range of cross-compilers
-and emulators.
-It can be used to reproduce historical build setups, but
+and emulators along with standard build utilities such as build-essential,
+GCC, clang, llvm, m4, CMake, Ninja and Meson.
+It also sets up debugging
+and profiling tools and provides pre-commit support.
+Run `pre-commit
+run -a` after editing sources to keep formatting consistent.
+The script
-it requires root privileges and network access.
+requires root privileges and network access.

 Additional notes are kept in [`docs/`](docs/).